Rockenbrew

 A micropipettor

-Using the micropipettors suggested in Option C, above, a 500x dilution can very easily and quickly be achieved by pipetting 20μL of the yeast slurry and 10mL (5mL twice) of dilutant (ie. water).
-Then, by pipetting equal measures (ie. 200μL) of the first dilution and viability dye, we reach our 1000x dilution.
+Using the micropipettors suggested in Option C, above, a 500x dilution can very easily and quickly be achieved by pipetting 20μL of the yeast slurry and 10mL of dilutant (ie. distilled water).
+Then, by pipetting equal measures (ie. 200μL) of the first dilution and viability dye, we reach our 1000x dilution target.

 A micropipette will come with a few tips, which are reusable, though prices for large quantities makes them potentially disposable, if you prefer.